 The best living traditions are held by the public at large, rather than just a few people.
 And if a living tradition is to produce sustainability, it must involve everyone.
 Our behavior must improve, or our machines can’t save us.
 In short, there’s something for everyone to do.
 And while Gizmo Green solutions are hurt by economic downturns, Original Green measures fare much better, because most of them operate naturally.

-Make sure you check out the Original Green Blog, which regularly discusses all of these things and their implications in detail.
+Make sure you check out Original Green Stories, which regularly discuss all of these things and their implications in detail.
 And please make sure to leave your comments… let’s have a discussion!